Up to 50% off sofas & mattresses — limited‑time deals.

 • Rotate cushions when the configuration allows to help even out wear.

-• Measure doorways, elevators, and tight corners before ordering, especially for deep-seat models.
+• Measure doorways, elevators, and tight corners before ordering, especially for the deeper models.

 • For low sofas, a supportive lumbar pillow can make long sitting feel less slouched.